-This half term, we have investigating electrical circuits and exploring the different factors that can effect the function of different of components in the circuits.
+This half term, we have investigated electrical circuits and exploring the different factors that can effect the function of different of components in the circuits.
+We enjoyed carrying out our own experiments to test how the components in a circuit can affect the brightness of a bulb.
+As shown in the photos above, we were given the opportunity and challenge to make a burglar alarm to detect invaders!

 During our Science lesson, we carried out an experiment to test whether the height of person has an impact on their lung capacity.
 We had lots of fun breathing into the pipe and measuring how much water was left in the bottle.
 Following on from this, we wrote our own conclusions, identifying what we found out, unusual results and possible improvements.